 Does Browsec on Chrome protect all my browser traffic?

 Browsec’s Chrome extension protects traffic flowing through Chrome itself.
 It does not automatically route all non-browser traffic from other apps on your device.
 For full device-wide protection, you’d want the Browsec desktop or mobile apps or another full VPN.
+Urban vpn proxy edge extension guide: install, configure, and maximize privacy on Microsoft Edge and beyond 2026

 Will Browsec slow down my browser?

 Any VPN introduces some overhead.
 Expectations vary, but most users experience a noticeable but manageable slowdown, especially on free servers or longer-distance routes.
 Upgrading to a paid plan often yields better consistency and speed due to more server options.
-Browsec vpn microsoft edge

 Can I use Browsec to access streaming content on Chrome?